 There are six bus stops on the 1.7- km stretch along the east side of Wellington Rd. between Southdale and Commissioners.
 It’s a busy area between two hospitals, used by pedestrians, people in wheelchairs, on rollerblades, skateboards and bikes.
 But there’s no sidewalk or path along that stretch.

-The BRT plan also includes other nods to active transportation, such as a revamped path on Oxford Street between Highbury and First Street, and better cycling and walking connections across the Wellington Bridge south of downtown.
+The plans also include other nods to active transportation, such as a revamped path on Oxford Street between Highbury and First Street, and better cycling and walking connections across the Wellington Bridge south of downtown.

 Frequently asked questions

-Q: How does cycling fit into the BRT plan?
+Q: How does cycling fit into rapid transit plans?

-Cycling is a key part of London’s mobility plan.
-BRT plans include bike facilities wherever possible.
+Cycling is a key part of London’s mobility plan, and rapid transit plans include bike facilities wherever possible.

-New bike lanes will be built on 10 km of the 24-km BRT network, including, for example, a brand new multi-use path for pedestrians and cyclists on Wellington Road South.
-Many existing bike routes near the BRT routes will also be upgraded as part of the project to ensure a complete network is available for cyclists.
-Secure bike parking at BRT stops and safer bike connections with BRT’s new signalized intersections pave the way for more people to choose cycling in the future.
+In some areas, new bike lanes are planned, and many existing bike routes near the routes will also be upgraded to ensure a complete network is available for cyclists.
+Secure bike parking and safer bike connections with signalized intersections will pave the way for more people to choose cycling in the future.
 There are also a number of other cycling projects underway as part of the Cycling Master Plan, which aims to continually improve the city’s cycling network.

-Q: Will there be bike lock spots at BRT stops?
+Q: Will there be bike lock spots at rapid transit stops?

 Q: Can I bring my bike on the bus?

 Yes.
-BRT buses will be equipped with easy-to-use bike racks, just like regular LTC buses.
-In addition, secure bicycle parking will be provided in close proximity to the BRT stops, making it easier to connect cyclists with transit.
+Buses will be equipped with easy-to-use bike racks, just like regular LTC buses.
+In addition, secure bicycle parking will be provided in close proximity to stops, making it easier to connect cyclists with transit.

-Q: How will I get into downtown on my bike once BRT is in place?
+Q: How will I get into downtown on my bike once rapid transit is in place?

-There are many ways cyclists reach the downtown core – and there will continue to be options with BRT in place, although they may not be on the exact same corridors as BRT.
+There are many ways cyclists reach the downtown core – and there will continue to be options with rapid transit in place, although they may not be on the exact same corridors as rapid transit.

 The City is committed to updating the Cycling Master Plan, London ON Bikes in the near future, with an eye to ensuring great options east-west and north-south connections for cyclists.
 There is a study underway to determine where the east-west bikeway should connect downtown to East London.
 Check out the City’s Bike & Walk Map to find convenient cycling connections such as the Thames Valley Parkway.

-Q: How does BRT fit with the Cycling Master Plan?
+Q: How does rapid transit fit with the Cycling Master Plan?

-The BRT cycling plan builds upon the City’s Cycling Master Plan, London ON Bikes.
+The rapid transit cycling plan builds upon the City’s Cycling Master Plan, London ON Bikes.
 That plan is the blueprint for the future of London’s cycling network and recommends adding 470 km of cycling facilities (Exhibit 6.1).

-As outlined in the Cycling Master Plan, up to two-thirds of BRT stops will be connected by a cycling route.
-These connections will radiate, terminate and run parallel to BRT corridors, making it easier to get around on two wheels – and less cumbersome to combine bike travel with a bus ride.
+As outlined in the Cycling Master Plan, many BRT stops will be connected by a cycling route.
+These connections will radiate, terminate and run parallel to rapid transit corridors, making it easier to get around on two wheels – and less cumbersome to combine bike travel with a bus ride.

-Q: How is the City working with the cycling community to ensure our interests are being considered in planning for BRT?
+Q: How is the City working with the cycling community to ensure our interests are being considered in planning for rapid transit??

-Convenient connections for cyclists are a priority in the BRT plans, which have been developed in consultation with London’s cycling community – including the Cycling Advisory Committee.
-Cyclists were also invited to participate in ongoing consultations this summer to help fine tune the BRT designs.
+Convenient connections for cyclists are a priority in the rapid transit plans, which have been developed in consultation with London’s cycling community – including the Cycling Advisory Committee.
+Cyclists were also invited to participate in ongoing consultations this summer to help fine tune the rapid transit designs.

-Q: Many BRT stops are in the middle of the road.
-How will I get to a centre-running BRT platform safely?
+Q: Many rapid transit stops are in the middle of the road.
+How will I get to a centre-running platform safely?

-Accessing median BRT stops is easy and safe, because every BRT stop on a road is located at a signalized intersection.
+Accessing median stops is easy and safe, because they are located at signalized intersections.
 To get to a stop, wait for the light indicating you can cross.
 You can then proceed to the centre of the intersection and walk into the platform.
 For increased safety, the platforms are protected by concrete barriers.

 Q: What’s happening with the east-west bike way?

-Q: What impact will BRT have on bike lanes?
+Q: What impact will rapid transit have on bike lanes?

-The BRT design strives to provide transit options for those who ride, walk, drive or take the bus – while minimizing impacts to homes and businesses.
+The design strives to provide transit options for those who ride, walk, drive or take the bus – while minimizing impacts to homes and businesses.
 Cycle lanes have been improved and added wherever possible.
-That includes 10 kilometres of new lanes along the BRT route.

-In some areas – like downtown – there isn’t enough space to add dedicated cycling facilities beside BRT lanes without major property impacts.
+In some areas – like downtown – there isn’t enough space to add dedicated cycling facilities beside rapid transit lanes without major property impacts.

 In a few cases, this means some existing bike lanes will be reduced in the immediate future.
 However, the City is committed to finding alternate parallel routes that make sense for cyclists and to updating the London ON Bikes Cycling Master Plan.

-Q: What criteria was used for planning the BRT pedestrian network?
+Q: What criteria was used for planning the rapid transit pedestrian network?

 Questions considered when designing London’s pedestrian network included:

-- Network Connectivity – are there continuous sidewalks or trails along both side of the corridor?
+- Network Connectivity – are there continuous sidewalks or trails along both sides of the corridor?
 Do neighbourhoods within 800 metres of stations have sidewalks on at least one side of the road?